 As a caregiver, the only resources readily available to you are the owner’s manuals and your state laws.
 All sorts of practical advice comes from injury prevention organizations and other third parties, but there is no expectation that any parent has access to that information or will actually read it, understand it or apply it correctly.
 Some of these guidelines may not agree with your owner’s manuals or state laws.
 If that is the case, and you can’t satisfy them all, then follow the Rules in the owner’s manual and state law first!

 As a certified CPS technician, one of my responsibilities is to gather Rules, guidelines, research and hearsay and try to explain it to the parent in simple terms when I provide a carseat installation instruction course.
 Realistically, I might interpret and present the same information very differently from another technician.
 I may even get information from a person or agency affiliated with a manufacturer, but if that manufacturer didn’t deem it important enough to put it in their manual, then it’s NOT a rule.
 Plus, we all know there are grey areas, exceptions, disputed topics and sometimes even contradictions among the most respected experts and organizations.
 And that’s why such guidelines and hearsay never supersede a printed owner’s manual or law.

 So, follow the manuals to install and use your child safety seat correctly each trip.
 Obey state occupant protection law.
 If you need help, visit a local, certified technician.
 These are what will reduce the risk of fatal injury in a motor vehicle crash to nearly zero.
 Everything else is icing on the cake.
 By all means, research and follow third party guidelines to the best of your ability.
-But please, when advising other parents, be sure to remind them that the manuals and laws are the ultimate reference.
+But please, when advising other parents, be sure to remind them that the manuals and laws are the ultimate references.
 In many situations, third party guidelines and advice may only add confusion, especially if you really aren’t sure of the source or whether it actually applies to your own situation!